rexdivakar/rexdivakar.github.io/_posts/2022-06-07-docker_onboarding.md

 ---

 ![docker]({{"/assets/img/dock_fish.jpg"| absolute_url}}){: width="600" height="600" }{: .shadow }
+_Now let’s create your first application_

-Before starting to build the app, lets first install the pre requisites for building the docker container,
+#### Before starting to build the app, let's first install the pre-requisites that are required for building the docker containers,

 ## 1. Install Docker on your machine